THE VENUS PROJECT & THE ZEITGEIST MOVEMENT

 But TZM doesn't understand this.* TZM has no conception of the key fact about our society--that there is a fundamental conflict of values between the ruling elites versus most ordinary people.
 Consequently, TZM doesn't talk about the need for genuine democracy to replace today's fake democracies (or supposedly benevolent dictatorships) that are actually oppressive dictatorships of the rich (or of a privileged upper class.)
 TZM thinks power should be in the hands not of ordinary people but a scientific elite.
 This makes TZM, despite its name, not a movement but a think tank.

 A genuine movement aiming to solve the problems of humanity can only be a movement that champions the values and aims of the vast majority of people, and works to remove the rich (and other privileged oppressive ruling elites) from power and to have genuine democracy.

-* TMZ and the Venus Project are far from alone in failing to understand this.
+* TZM and the Venus Project are far from alone in failing to understand this.
 Karl Marx (and present day Marxists) fail to grasp it.
-Most academics today fail to grasp it.
+Most academics and intellectuals today fail to grasp it.
 Most people who call themselves "progressives" fail to grasp it.
 Why?